Dismembered/Dismembered.github.io/_posts/2014-07-02-HelloWorld-Tutorial_part3.markdown

 ![drawing](/images/screenshot_9.png)

-At the end of this section of the tutorial you will know how to create edges and manipulate Vertex and Edge properties.
-This is what you will be creating.
+During this section of the tutorial we will learn how to create edges and manipulate vertex and edge properties.
+This is what we will be creating.

 ![drawing](/images/screenshot_10.png)